Crunch-io/rcrunch/cran-comments.md

 ## Downstream dependencies
-No problems were found in 2 downstream dependencies.
+A change affected crplyr, but a fix was submitted to CRAN earlier today.
+No other problems were found.